-The season is from May to October and I think the best time to go is on the first half of June (or read more about the best time to visit Greece in general).
-The beginning of June is the time when the water is already warm enough to swim, the crowds of tourists are not there yet and the weather is warm, but not too hot!
-I have heard that the beginning September is also nice.
+The season is from May to October and I think the best time to go is in the first half of June (or read more about the best time to visit Greece in general).
+The beginning of June is the time when the water is already warm enough to swim in, the crowds of tourists are not there yet and the weather is warm, but not too hot!
+I have heard that the beginning of September is also nice.

 How to get to Halkidiki

-The easiest way is to fly to Thessaloniki and then to rent a car or use a transfer provided by your hotel.
-Depending on where you are and which peninsula, it will take a minimum of 45 minutes.
-It was 1,5 hours to my hotel, Antigoni Beach resort.
+The easiest way is to fly to Thessaloniki and then rent a car or use a transfer provided by your hotel.
+Depending on where you are and which peninsula you are staying on, it will take a minimum of 45 minutes to get there.
+It was 1.5 hours to my hotel, Antigoni Beach Resort.

-Halkidiki region has the perfect combination of unspoiled landscapes, turquoise colors, rich culinary fare, great nightlife and religious traditions!
+The Halkidiki region has the perfect combination of unspoiled landscapes, turquoise colored water, rich culinary fare, great nightlife and religious traditions!

 Everyone will find what they want there – be it a family vacation, fashionable stay, extreme activities or secluded intimacy – Halkidiki has it all!

-I hope my suggestions on things to do in Halkidiki were useful for you and you will use them to plan your vacation!
+I hope my suggestions on things to do in Halkidiki were useful to you and you will use them to plan your vacation!